learn-co-students/ruby-objects-has-many-lab-online-web-sp-000/README.md

 1. Build out the has many/belongs to relationship between two classes.
 2. Build methods that use the has many/belongs to relationship between two classes.
-3. Use a class variable to keep track data about a class.
+3. Use a class variable to track data about a class.
 4. Build a class method to expose data stored in a class variable.

 ## Instructions